selked/scrivenR/README.md

 ## Introduction

 This package provides a few convenience functions for batch-processing of audio conversion and automatic transcription.
-Though we need to hand-check the output of any transcript produced this way, doing so is often much less time-consuming that producing one from scratch.
+Though we need to hand-check the output of any transcript produced this way, doing so is often much less time-consuming than producing one from scratch.
 The goal of this package is to help create a simple pipeline for working with multiple recordings using tools available (or operable) in R. Each function takes a list of files, filters this list according to common files types, and then iteratively processes each file according to the function's procedure.

 Automatic transcription is performed with [Whisper](https://github.com/openai/whisper).
 I do most of my work in R, which includes the excellent [`audio.whisper`](https://community.r-multiverse.org/audio.whisper/doc/manual.html) package.
 This allows for easy transcription of individual audio files, but I wanted some ready-made functions for batch processing of file-conversion and automatic transcription.
 That's where `scrivenR` comes in.